microsoft/fhir-server/docs/schema-manager.md

 - The highest schema version applied to the SQL Database at present.
 This value is stored in SchemaVersion table.

 **Current instance schema version**
 - The highest schema version applied to the SQL Database at present that falls at or below the SchemaVersionConstants.Max value.
-For example, if the current database version is 25, but SchemaVersionConstants.Max is 23, the instance's current version will be 23.

 **Available schema version**
 - Any schema version greater than the current schema version.